canada-ca/OS-Advisory_Conseil-SO/en/Resources/open-first-day-agenda.md

 #### Speaker

-Looking for interested participants
+Proposed: Public Services and Procurement Canada

 #### Format

-Workshop (?)
+Workshop (TBC)

 #### Description

-Explore the various open source software industry business models and procurement methods and how they can support your organization.
+Explore the various open source software industry business models and procurement methods and how they can support your organization and be more agile.

 [Back to Schedule](#schedule)